MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-overview.md

 # Overview of the object detection model

 Object detection can help expedite or automate business processes.
-In retail, it could help streamline inventory management, allowing retail leaders to focus on on-site customer relationships.
-In manufacturing, technicians could use it to speed the repair process to quickly access the manual for a piece of machinery for which the UPC/serial number isn't obvious.
+In retail, it can help streamline inventory management, allowing retail leaders to focus on onsite customer relationships.
+In manufacturing, technicians can use it to speed the repair process by quickly accessing the manual for a piece of machinery for which the UPC/serial number isn't obvious.

-AI Builder object detection allows organizations of any size to add these capabilities for their own custom objects to their apps.
+Organizations of any size can use AI Builder object detection to add these capabilities for their own custom objects to their apps.

 ### Next step